 Board Vice Chair

-David Huebner joined the credit union as a member of the Supervisory Committee in October 2018.
-He is the founder and principal of Lalo Consulting a small consulting practice and software development company helping mission-driven organizations deliver better services with a focus on researching, building and implementing solutions to address hiring and retention problems at organizations adapting to the changing talent landscape.
-Previously, David worked at Google as a Manager on a strategy, analytics and effectiveness team focusing on hiring and people services.
-Before that, David was a founder and chief product officer for a venture, backed start-ups and currently is an advisor to a number of other start-ups and not-for-profit organizations with a focus on the PeopleTech space
+David Huebner joined the Credit Union as a member of the Supervisory Committee in October 2018.
+He is the founder and principal of Lalo Consulting, a small consulting practice and software development company helping mission-driven organizations deliver better services with a focus on researching, building and implementing solutions to address hiring and retention problems at organizations adapting to the changing talent landscape.
+Previously, David worked at Google as a manager on a strategy, analytics and effectiveness team focused on hiring and people services.
+Before that, David was a founder and chief product officer for a venture backed start-up and currently is an advisor to a number of start-ups and not-for-profit organizations with a focus on the PeopleTech space

 Patrick Michael Cox

 Patrick Michael Cox has been a member of the Board of Directors for San Francisco Federal Credit Union since 2013.
-His father Frank was one of the original founders of this credit union.
+His father, Frank, was one of the original founders of the Credit Union.
 Patrick began his career at Wang Laboratories, ultimately serving as Field Service Manager, overseeing more than 40 engineers from Portland to Hawaii.
-He left Wang after 15 years to join the San Francisco Recreation and Park Department as Manager of Information Systems; today he is the IT Director for the department.
+He left Wang after 15 years to join the San Francisco Recreation and Park Department as Manager of Information Systems; today, he is the IT Director for the department.

 Kevin Kone has been a member of San Francisco Federal Credit Union since 2012; he began his volunteer duties serving on the Supervisory and Finance committees.
 He currently services as the Managing Director, Finance with the San Francisco International Airport (SFO) and has 27 years of aviation and public finance management experience.
 He is responsible for managing SFO’s $5 billion debt portfolio and $1 billion annual operating budget.

 Benjamin Kurko, CPA and CFE